x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 1. Move a mailbox from your on-premises Exchange organization to Microsoft 365 or Office 365.

-2. Add the mailbox to an Office Microsoft 365 or Office 365 Group.
+2. Add the mailbox to a Microsoft 365 group.

 3. In a new browser session, log into the mailbox that was moved to Microsoft 365 or Office 365.